When I first started doubting my major

 I remember the first time I experienced that hint of doubt that would continue to affect me (whether or not I chose to acknowledge it) to this day.
-At first, I thought I was just overthinking, as usual, but then I felt that way again later on, and even made a blog post about it.
+At first, I thought I was just overthinking, as usual, but then I felt that way again later on.

 It was my sophomore year in college and I was sitting in my second required accounting class for the year.
 I arrived a few minutes before class started and if you’re an introvert like me, you know that means my mind had time to wander.
 I thought about how much I wanted to skip that class because it was a huge lecture hall with over 300 students and I never paid attention anyway.
 Then it happened.